-- --firmware efi|bios: Specifies which firmware is used to boot particular virtual machine: EFI or BIOS.
-Use EFI only if your fully understand what you're doing. - --guestmemoryballoon <size> sets the default size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines. <size> must be specified in megabytes.
+- --guestmemoryballoon <size> sets the default size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines. <size> must be specified in megabytes.
 The default size is 0 megabytes.
-For details, see chapter 4.9.1, Memory ballooning, page 80. - --defaultfrontend default|<name>: This allows you to specify the default frontend which will be used when starting this VM; see chapter 8.12, VBoxManage startvm, page 142 for details.
+For details, see chapter 4.9.1, Memory ballooning, page 77. - --defaultfrontend default|<name>: This allows you to specify the default frontend which will be used when starting this VM; see chapter 8.12, VBoxManage startvm, page 140 for details.